ARTICLES BY DR. ANDY NEILLIE, CSP

 In his excellent leadership book, Axiom, Bill Hybels challenges us to “Hire Tens.”
 By this, he means that we should only hire a leader who is a “10” at their job: top-caliber in their abilities to lead and drive excellence.
 The fear is that, if we hire an 8, the best that person can get underneath them is a 6 or 7, and pretty soon we have 2s, 3s and 4s doing the work of our organizations.

 A recent blog entry about The Leader’s Hour generated some interest in what practices a leader engages to start their day off right.
 While not a perfect approach, here are the five things I do to start my day off well.
 What would you add to this list?

 - Scripture reading and reflection.
 For the past four years, I’ve been using a through-the-Bible-in-a-year program as part of the OliveTree bible app on my iPad.
-This disciplined approach to working through both the Hebrew Scriptures and the New Testament has done wonders for my soul.

 The Leader’s Hour: